Learn about your rights, options, and ways to fight back

 - Should you start over at your local public college, where you can likely go for free?

 You face hard decisions.
 Our free lawyers and college advice counselors are available to explain your rights and options.
-Email: Help@VetsEdSuccess.Org or fill out the contact form below.
+Email: Help@VetsEdSuccess.Org or fill out the contact form above.

 Below is information on your options as well as on emergency financial help if you need it.